 When Monika found out in December that she was given news of Cancer, she was determined to come watch her team mates on Monday and Thursday nights.
 She was defiant to the bitter end, wanted to make sure we all knew that she loved her bowling family.

 Monika was predeceased by her parents, brothers Robert, Hans, Siegfried Dworok and Dieter Wollinsky.
 Her In-laws Harold M. and Betty L. (Dennis) Bird.
 Husband Harold Marcus (Mark) Bird in 2011, son, Andrew R. Bird in 2009.

 Surviving is a son, Micheal Leland (Judi) Bird of Ceresco; grandchildren Brandi (Ryan) Ledbetter, Jennifer (Josh) Johnson, Joshua Bird, Jason and Trevor Slayton.
 Great-grandchildren Greyson and Olivia Ledbetter, McKenzie, Dane, Madalyn Johnson and Tony Bird.

 In accordance with her wishes, cremation has taken place.
 A graveside service will be held at a later date determined by her son Mike.
 She will be missed always.
 Arrangements by the Richard A. Henry Funeral Home.

-To send flowers to Monika's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Monika Bird, please visit our floral store.